Eliza-Bujor/ActiveDirectory/README.md

                 <img src="https://i.imgur.com/qNOVnBO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
               <br /> <p align="left">
      </ul>
-  <li>Install Splunk Universal Forwarder and Sysmon on Target Machine and Server</li>
+  <li>Install Splunk Universal Forwarder and Sysmon on Target Machine and Active Directory Server</li>
   <ul>
     <li>The installation process is the same on both the target machine and server.</li> <br>
     <li>Rename the windows target machine to target-10 by going into settings -> About - > Rename.</li>